scottyschup/ruby-curriculum/rspec/intro-tdd.md

 where a change later in the development cycle unexpectedly alters other functionality.

+**TODO**: they didn't understand that the cycle is write a test, write some code, repeat.

 ## Further Resources:
 * [HN thread on TDD in the context of startups][hn-tdd-startups]